Attendance at Castle Mead Academy

 Should we still have concerns, we will work with the EWS to take more substantial action, which may be a PACE meeting (Police and Criminal Investigations) and subsequently a penalty notice and/or prosecution.

-What is the attendance triangle?
+What is the attendance castle?

 We use this to track individual and group attendance at school.
 Scholars going for Green are not at risk of missing out on their education.
-Scholars on Red are referred to the EWS for further action.
+Pupils on Red are referred to the EWS for further action.